qwertychouskie/TestOut-issues/README.md

 - 9.3.4 q4:  Leave blank??
 What?!?

 - 9.6.9: The services that are supposed to be set to not start on boot are already set to Manual.
-This means the service will start only if another service needs it, and would probably be the prefered option here.
+This means the service will start only if another service needs it, and would probably be the preferred option here.
 Disabled prevents the service from starting at all, even if another service needs it to work properly, so this option should be used with caution.

-- 9.7: This section should mention Snap and Flatpak as they are the prefered way to get end-user application on modern distros.
+- 9.7: This section should mention Snap and Flatpak as they are the preferred way to get end-user application on modern distros.

 - 9.7.2: The Ubuntu Software Center has been replaced with the distro-agnostic GNOME Software.